 After a while, I dial my friend Ronnie’s number on my house phone.
 It has a different extension number, so this phone only rings in my room.
 My dad calls it a ‘teen phone.’
 I call it ‘a privilege he likes to take away… phone.’
 The rotary dialer takes forever to spin out the number.
 Ronnie answers.

 “I’m stuck in my room.
 My aunt is visiting again.”

 I told Ronnie I heard she got the name Spugie because of something she did with a doctor after hours.
 Maybe that’s why kids couldn’t call her by that name.
 Made sense to me anyway.

-“Sounds like we should play prisoner, like last time you couldn’t leave the house,” Ronnie said, ready to get into character.
+“Sounds like we should play prisoner, like last time you couldn’t leave the house,” Ronnie suggested, ready to get into character.
 “Charge your walkie transmitter.
-I’ll count down the hours you have before pardon, prisoner beat down or the electric chair.”
+I’ll count down the hours you have before a pardon, prisoner beat down, or the electric chair.”

 “Oh, sorry dear.
 I got you in such a fix this morning.
 Just wanted to say sorry.
 Maybe we can visit grandma Collins later?
 I haven’t been by to see her yet.”

 “Liar… not sorry,” I say to her as I jump in bed and cover-up, reducing my exposure to a woman that just won’t stay away from me.
 “Jeeze”….Pulling my bed sheets completely over my head, I wish the boogeyman, every kid’s demon, would take her away.
 My door closes.
 Footsteps grow faint, as my anger increases.